Search

 </div>

 Not all CSS properties support responsive switching.
-For details on which properties support breakpoint switching by default, refer to the Prop Class list page.
+For details on which properties support breakpoint switching by default, refer to the Property Class list page.

 You can also toggle responsive support per property by customizing via SCSS files.